 The income that a household needs to attain a given standard of living will depend on its size and composition.
 For example, a couple with dependent children will need a higher income than a single person with no children to attain the same material living standards.
 "Equivalisation" means adjusting a household's income for size and composition so that we can look at the incomes of all households on a comparable basis.
 Official income statistics use the 'Modified OECD' equivalence scale, in which an adult couple with no dependent children is taken as the benchmark with an equivalence scale of one.
 The equivalence scales for other types of households can be calculated by adding together the implied contributions of each household member from the table below

 For example, a household consisting of a single adult will have an equivalence scale of 0.67 - in other words he or she can typically attain the same standard of living as a childless couple on only 67 percent of its income.
 In a household consisting of a couple with one child aged three, the head of the household would contribute 0.67, the spouse 0.33, and the child 0.20, giving a total equivalence scale of 1.20.
 In other words this household would need an income 20 percent higher than a childless couple to attain the same standard of living.
 To gauge where you are in the income distribution, we ascertain the equivalence scale of your household and then calculate where you would lie if the rest of the population lived in households of the same type.

-We derive the distribution of income for the population of the United Kingdom as a whole from the most recent available data, in the Family Resources Survey, 2018/19.
+We derive the distribution of income for the population of the United Kingdom as a whole from the most recent available data, in the Family Resources Survey, 2019/20.
 The data and methodology are the same as those used by the Government in its annual Households Below Average Income publication.
-To bring the figures up to date, we have adjusted them in line with changes in average household incomes shown in the national accounts and changes in prices as measured by the Consumer Prices Index up to the fourth quarter of 2019.
+To bring the figures up to date, we have adjusted the figures to make them representative of the income distribution just before the Covid-19 pandemic hit, by adjusting them in line with changes in prices as measured by the CPIH index up to the end of March 2020.